 Not only is a bag of potato chips expensive, but they also are not very nutritious!

-Choosing healthier snacks options such as a piece of fruit, veggies and hummus, sunflower seeds, nuts, a piece of dark chocolate or cheese and crackers will allow you to give in to that snacking urge while also nourishing your body.
+Choosing healthier snack options such as a piece of fruit, veggies and hummus, sunflower seeds, nuts, a piece of dark chocolate or cheese and crackers will allow you to give in to that snacking urge while also nourishing your body.

 4. Choose Low Sodium Options

 According to the Center for Disease Control, about 90% of Americans consume too much sodium!